RobinQu/rez/README.md

   * **source**(String)

     URI for source image file image.
-For the proper `content-type` of the API response, you should garantee either the resource pointed by this URI has correct `contet-type` header or it ends with proper extention names like `png`, `jpg`
+For the proper `content-type` of the API response, you should garantee either the resource pointed by this URI has correct `contet-type` header or it ends with a proper extention name like `png`, `jpg`

   * **quality**(Number)